"Andria’s clear, pure and sweet toned voice can soothe the most troubled heart" - Sarah Fenwick, CNR

 Performance highlights include: Union Chapel London (UK), King’s place London (UK), St’ James Church (UK), Teatro Colón de Bogotá (CO), the Vortex (UK), Pizza Express Jazz club (UK), Fougaro Art Center (GR), Gialino Theatro (GR), Athina Live (GR), La Linea Latin music festival, amongst others.

 Andria released her first debut album with Roman Gomez entitled ‘Encuentro’ for which they have received second place at the LUKAS 2019 award.
 She also features as a guest on Classico Latino's album 'Havana Classics' recorded in 2018 at Egrem Studios in Cuba.
-Recent highlights include the creation of Greek-latin fusion band Babesa Cubana and the creative project ‘Wanderlust’ through which she aims to promote a sense of unity in cultural diversity.
+Recent highlights include the creation of Greek-latin fusion band Babesa Cubana and the creative project ‘Wanderlust’ through which she aims to promote a sense of unity in cultural diversity, as well as the project 'Female voices of Brazil'.

 Andria’s belief that music education is one of the most valuable tools artists can posses to make positive change, led her to create a platform and community called ‘VoiceHub’, offering a variety of workshops, group work and private tuition.
 Her artistic expression is based on improvisation, open interaction and experimentation with a deep interest in the voice and body connection.